aeschreiner/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 To calculate the average pattern of steps per 5-minute interval, group the data by the interval column and then summarize with the mean function (and remove NA values).
-The plot's x-axis is interval but more properly, the interval should be comverted to a continuouos time of day, because the interval value has jumps at 55,100; 155,200; etc ...
+The plot's x-axis is interval number but more properly, the interval should be converted to a continuous time of day, because the interval value has jumps at 55,100; 155,200; etc ...; this can be seen if a point plot is made rather than a line.

 ```r